bhavanaeh/Virtual-Personal-Assistant-Sheldon/README.md

 <p align="center"><img width=80% src="media/1..gif"></p>

 ## What can Sheldon do?
-> Besides dropping 60 IQ points to call himself a genius, pretty much everything
+> Besides dropping 60 IQ points to call himself a genius, pretty much everything by automating tasks just by listening to you
 1. Google queries for you
 2. Open and search YouTube
 3. Open any required website